We asked our expert about the differences between mild, moderate and severe COVID-19 symptoms and what we should do if we experience them.

 We now know that up to 50% of people that are infected with coronavirus develop no symptoms at all, or only such mild symptoms that they do not realise that they have had it.
 Symptoms may be as mild as tiredness, some headaches or mild sore throat.
 If symptoms are present, they resolve in less than one week and do not come back.

 You can manage these symptoms with rest, painkillers and drinking plenty of fluids.
 Paracetamol can control fever.
 There is no need to go to hospital and no need to get a COVID-19 test.
-You should self-isolate for 7 days to avoid infecting anyone else outside your household.
+You should self-isolate for the amount of time recommended by your local health authority to avoid infecting anyone else outside your household.

 If you live with others who have not already had the infection you might be worried that they would catch it.
 If they do not already have symptoms, try to keep 2 metres apart from them at all times.
 Try not to share a bed or bathroom if at all possible.
 If the person you live with is vulnerable i.e over the age of 70 or has problems with their immune system, is pregnant or has severe long term conditions like heart or lung disease, try to arrange for them to stay with friends or another member of the family for 14 days.